Semilinear Klein-Gordon equation in space-time of black hole, which is gaining mass in the universe with accelerating expansion: Main results

-As usual, $G$ is Newton's gravitational constant and $c$ is the vacuum speed of light.
-Next, we take into account that black hole models with realistic behavior at infinity predict that the gravitating mass $M_{bh} $ of a black hole can increase with the expansion of the universe \cite{Farrah}.
-There are various other reasons to believe that the mass $M_{bh} $ of the BH is changing in time, that is, $ M_{bh} = M_{bh} (t) $.
-To couple the non-singular cosmological BH models to the expansion of the universe, it is suggested in \cite{Farrah} to assume that the gaining mass of BH is proportional to the scale factor raised to some power $k$.
+Here, $G$ is Newton's gravitational constant, and $c$ is the vacuum speed of light.
+In this paper, we consider the case of space-time with the scale factor $a (t)= \alpha_{acc} t^{\ell}$, $\ell>1$.
+In what follows, we set $ a_{acc}=1$ and $c=1$, if no obscurity arises.

+Thus, we assume that the universe is expanding with acceleration and that the mass of the BHs is changing in time.
+(See, e.g., \cite{Farrah}, \cite{Perlick}.)
+In \cite{Farrah}, it is suggested to assume that the gaining mass of BH is proportional to the scale factor raised to some power $k$.
+In this paper, we set $k=1$, and consequently, the Schwarzschild radius is static.

-The important characteristic of the BH is the Schwarzschild radius $ \frac{2G M_{bh} (t)}{c^2a(t)} $.
-In \cite{Macao,ArXiv2023}, was studied the BH with the static (independent of time) Schwarzschild radius embedded in the expanded universe, that is, $ \frac{d}{dt} a(t)>0$, meanwhile
+In \cite{Macao,ArXiv2023}, the BH with the static Schwarzschild radius embedded in the FLRW space-time with de~Sitter scale factor $ a(t)=e^{Ht}$ was studied.